electro-modules/matisse/README.md

 Components can also be defined with pure markup via template files, without any PHP code.
 Those templates are conceptually similar to parametric macros, so they are called *macro components*, or simply *macros*.

-A more advanced example of a Matisse template, which defines a macro component that implements a customisable panel:
+##### A more advanced component

+This template defines a macro component that implements a customisable panel:

 ```HTML
 <Macro name=Panel defaultParam=content>